This post may contain affiliate links. Please read our privacy policy.

 If you want fully cooked salmon, take the fish from the grill when it reaches an internal temperature of 140 degrees; as it rests, the temperature will climb to 145 degrees.

-To peek inside the salmon (perhaps you don’t have an instant-read thermometer, or maybe you just want to be sure), you cut make a small cut with a paring knife into the fish and peek inside.
-If you like the level of doneness, pull it from the grill right away.
-Think about finishing these with a drizzle of Easy Lemon Butter Sauce.
+To peek inside the salmon (perhaps you don’t have an instant-read thermometer, or maybe you just want to be sure), make a small cut with a paring knife into the fish and peek inside.
+If it is very close to your preferred level of doneness, pull it from the grill right away.
+Remember it will continue to cook a bit more off the grill from the residual heat.

 Salmon Cooking Times